 (d) Reservation.
 All rights not expressly granted to Client herein are reserved by Feed.fm and Third Party Rights Holders, as applicable.
 Feed.fm may, at any time, change the specifications or restrict or limit access to the API in Feed.fm’s sole discretion,

 5.6 Restrictions.
 Client agrees that through its use of the Services and the API, Client will not, directly or indirectly, violate any applicable laws, the rights of others.
 Further, Client agrees that:

 it will not:

 (a) modify, adapt, translate, decompile, disassemble, reverse engineer, reverse assemble, analyze or otherwise examine, prepare derivative works of, modify, or attempt to derive source code from the Services or API, or attempt to do any of the foregoing;

 (b) obtain access to the Services or API;

 (c) include any viruses, worms, Trojan horses or any other harmful code that could, in Feed.fm’s sole discretion, affect the Services or API;

 (d) copy, distribute, reproduce, sell, resell, lend, lease, rent, use, or allow access to the Services, API or API Content except as explicitly permitted under this Agreement;

-(e) aggregate the API Content (including Metadata, as defined below) to create databases, or any other compilations of API Content, or use the API Content to populate any other sites, applications or services;
+(e) aggregate the API Content (including Metadata, as defined below) to create databases, or any other compilations of API Content, or use the API Content to populate any other Site or apps, applications or services;

 (f) interfere or attempt to interfere with the proper functioning of the Services or API;